 (c) Unopposed Motion.
 If a motion is unopposed, it shall be titled “Unopposed Motion for ________.”

 (d) Motion, Response and Reply; Time for Serving and Filing; Length.
 Excluding motions filed under Fed.
 R. Civ.
 P. 56 or 65, a motion involving a contested issue of law shall state under which rule or statute it is filed and be supported by a recitation of legal authority in the motion.
 The responding party shall have 21 days after the date of service of a motion, or such lesser or greater time as the court may allow, in which to file a response.
 The moving party may file a reply no later than 14 days after the date of service of the response, or such lesser or greater time as the court may allow.
 The date of service of a motion electronically filed shall be determined under D.C.COLO.LCivR 5.1(d).
 Nothing in this rule precludes a judicial officer from ruling on a motion at any time after it is filed.
 A motion shall not be included in a response or reply to the original motion.
 A motion shall be filed as a separate document.

 (e) Citations.
 Every citation in a motion, response, or reply shall include the specific page or statutory subsection to which reference is made.
 If an unpublished opinion is cited, a copy of the opinion shall be provided to any unrepresented party.

 (f) Supplemental Authority.
-If the matter is set for hearing, any supplemental authority must be filed at least seven days before the hearing.
+If the matter is set for hearing, any supplemental authority shall be filed at least seven days before the hearing.

 (g) Proposed Order.
 A moving party may submit a proposed order with an unopposed motion or nondispositive motion.
 A general order attached to a motion (such as “it is ordered” or “so ordered”) is not permitted.
-A proposed order must be on a separate document, bear a separate caption, and set out clearly the order’s basis and terms.
+A proposed order shall be a separate document, bear a separate caption, and set out clearly the order’s basis and terms.